coddingtonbear/jira-select/docs/query.rst

    cache: 86400

-In this case, we will cache the results for up to 86400 seconds and will also accpet an already-stored cached value that is up to that number of seconds old.
+In this case, we will cache the results for up to 86400 seconds and will also accept an already-stored cached value that is up to that number of seconds old.

 .. code-block:: yaml